 Available in a blended format online as well as in a daytime format, the dental assistant program at Century College can be completed as a certificate (16 credit hours of study), a diploma (48 credits), or an Associate in Applied Science degree (64 credits).
 Whichever you choose, you’ll find that this program goes a long way in helping you to meet your personal and professional goals.

-You’ll pay just $201 per credit hour and be able to qualify for federal financial aid like Pell Grants and Federal Direct Loans.
-Core classes include Dental Assisting Advanced Functions, Chairside Dental Assisting, Dental Radiology, Dental Materials, and even Nitrous Oxide Inhalation Sedation.
-Of course, several internships are also required.
+As a student in this program, you’ll pay around $230.83 per credit hour and be able to qualify for federal financial aid like Pell Grants and Federal Direct Loans.

 What Does a Dental Assistant Do?